mercyXp/Labs/README.md

 # Labs
-Collection of all the laboratory works during my studies at TSU
+This is a collection of all the laboratory works I did during my studies at Tomsk State University(TSU).

+##program of study
+*02.03.03-Mathematical Support, Software and Admnistration of Information Systems(DeVops)